Aubrey

 Elevated marker levels

 Hello, I am new to this platform, so I’m sorry if I accidentally offended somebody by my choice of words.
 I’m sorry in advance; this might be too long for some to read.
 I am 29F and have been trying to conceive for 2.5 years now.
 Initial ultrasounds and CA-19 and hormone tests started about 1 year ago, which showed no major concerns.
-According to CD2 and CA-125 blood tests, all hormones were normal, and ultrasound showed healthy multiple-growing follicles.
+According to CD2 and CA125 blood screening, all hormones were normal, and ultrasound showed healthy multiple-growing follicles.
 No extra mass and no ovarian cancer at the time.

 A 3.5cm cyst in my right ovary

 According to the ultrasound technician, this was just a simple cyst that could happen to anyone during the cycle, so there was not much to worry about.
-However, the gynaecologist wanted blood tests to rule out anything major regarding the cyst.
+However, the gynaecologist wanted blood checks to rule out anything major regarding the cyst.

 So my question is, what are the chances that this might be cancer?
 Or can I have endometriosis without the expected signs and symptoms?
-The gynaecologist has told me to wait 1 month and repeat the CA-125 test and ultrasound to see if either elevates further.
+The gynaecologist has told me to wait 1 month and repeat the ultrasound to see if either elevates further.
 But I, having health anxiety, am not satisfied with the waiting.
 I feel like it will eat me alive.
 My gynaecologist says fertility drugs can cause a cyst to develop, but what are the chances that it can be cancer?

 Please, anyone with some insight regarding this, please help.
 I am not looking for answers; I want to know the experiences of other individuals with similar conditions.